-- 19. (1) Where the court makes a protection order, the order shall apply for the benefit of any child of the applicant's family. - (2) Subject to subsection (3), where the court makes a protection order, it may direct that the order also apply for the benefit of a particular person with whom the applicant has a domestic relationship.

-- (3) No direction may be made pursuant to subsection (2) in respect of a person unless the court is satisfied that- - (a) the respondent is engaging, or has engaged, in behaviour that, if the respondent and the person were or, as the case may be, had been in a domestic relationship, would amount to domestic violence against the person; - (b) the respondent's behaviour towards the person due, in whole or in part, to the applicant's domestic relationship with the person; - (c) the making of a direction under this section is necessary for the protection of the person; and - (d) where practicable, the person consents to the direction being made. - (4) Subsection (2) and (5) of section 15 shall apply, with the necessary modifications, in respect of an application for a direction pursuant to subsection (2).
+- (2) Subject to subsection (3), where the court makes a protection order, it may direct that the order also apply for the benefit of a particular person with whom the applicant has a domestic relationship. - (3) No direction may be made pursuant to subsection (2) in respect of a person unless the court is satisfied that- - (a) the respondent is engaging, or has engaged, in behaviour that, if the respondent and the person were or, as the case may be, had been in a domestic relationship, would amount to domestic violence against the person; - (b) the respondent's behaviour towards the person is due, in whole or in part, to the applicant's domestic relationship with the person; - (c) the making of a direction under this section is necessary for the protection of the person; and - (d) where practicable, the person consents to the direction being made. - (4) Section 14 (2) and (5) shall apply, with the necessary modifications, in respect of an application for a direction pursuant to subsection (2). - 19.
+(1) Subject to subsection (2), where the court makes a protection order against the respondent, the court may also direct that the order apply against a person who is inciting or encouraging, or has incited or encouraged, the respondent to engage in behaviour against a protected person, where that behaviour, if engaged in by respondent, would amount to domestic violence.